Field Note 01 Mental Model Book: Chapter 13

 Bezos described his reasoning process in a 2010 commencement address at Princeton.
 He said he projected himself forward to age 80 and asked which choice he would regret more: having tried and failed, or never having tried at all.
 The answer was clear.
 He would not regret failure.
 He would regret never having made the attempt.
 He resigned from D.E.
 Shaw, drove cross-country with his wife MacKenzie, and wrote the Amazon business plan during the drive.
 The company launched in 1995 from a garage in Bellevue, Washington.

 Bezos has cited this framework repeatedly since then, describing it as his standard tool for evaluating major personal and professional decisions.
 The core insight is simple: regret over inaction compounds more than regret over action, because inaction leaves you permanently wondering what might have been.
+You can apply the regret minimisation framework to your decision with AI guidance using the same three-step sequence Bezos described.

 How it works